kcartlidge/ng/README.md

 ## What gets created

-You get a folder with the following:
+You get a folder structure with the following:

 - Go module (with `go.mod` and `go.sum`)
 - Basic JSON API with middleware etc
+  - Currently just the `GET *` endpoints
+  - Includes server, handler, routing, and documentation
 - JSON dump file detailing what was scanned from the database
-  - Useful for your own further processing
+  - Useful for your own further automated processing
 - A set of entities, one per database table
   - SQL comments implemented as Go comments
   - Generated property comments